Synerty/synerty-peek/README.rst

 #.
 Add the user or group that you want to allow to create symbolic links
 #.
 You will need to logout and log back in for the change to take effect

-:TODO BRENTON: Include instructions on how to enable windows symlinks

-See peek_platform.WindowsPatch for my cross platform symlink code. http://superuser.com/questions/104845/permission-to-make-symbolic-links-in-windows-7
+http://superuser.com/questions/104845/permission-to-make-symbolic-links-in-windows-7

 PYTHON ENVIRONMENT